Peptic ulcer disease: Microscopic appearance

 A gastric peptic ulcer is a mucosal perforation that penetrates the muscularis mucosae and lamina propria, usually produced by acid-pepsin aggression.
 Ulcer margins are perpendicular and present chronic gastritis.
-During the active phase, the base of the ulcer shows four zones: fibrinoid necrosis, inflammatory exudate, granulation tissue and fibrous tissue.
-The fibrous base of the ulcer may contain vessels with thickened wall or with thrombosis.
+During the active phase, the base of the ulcer shows four zones: fibrinoid necrosis, inflammatory exudate, granulation tissue, and fibrous tissue.
+The fibrous base of the ulcer may contain vessels with a thickened wall or with thrombosis.

 Differential diagnosis

 Endoscopic image of gastric MALT lymphoma taken in body of stomach in patient who presented with upper GI hemorrhage.
 Appearance is similar to gastric ulcer with adherent clot.

 Conditions that may appear similar include: